andef4/ch.bfh.bti7535.w2017.red/README.md

 * Unweighted Baseline (unweightedbaseline/Main.java)
 * Weighted Baseline (weightedbaseline/WeightedBaseline.java)
 * Deep learning with LSTM and RNN neuronal network
-  * Training and evaluation with the small 2000 revies dataset (word2vecrnn/ourdataset/Word2VecSentimentRNN.java)
+  * Training and evaluation with the small 2000 reviews dataset (word2vecrnn/ourdataset/Word2VecSentimentRNN.java)
   * Training with the big 25000 dataset, evaluation with the small 2000 reviews dataset (word2vecrnn/dl4jdataset/Word2VecSentimentRNN.java)

 ### How to Run